mlabs-haskell/plutus-simple-model/README.md

 ## Ledger reexports

 As plutus-ledger is not available with removing plutus-apps dependency.
 We still provide some useful functionality from it.
-It's placed under `Plutus.Model.Ledger`:
+We have:

-* `Ledger.Ada`  - `Ada` type wrapper and functions for it
+* `Plutus.Model.Ada` - for type-safe wrapper for Ada values
-* `Ledger.Scripts` - useful functions to calculate hashes
+* `Plutus.Model.Validator` - for typed validators and minting policies and calculation of hashes for them.